scriptfoundry/CompassDemo/README.md

 This is styled page with hand-written CSS that makes the page look and behave as expected using "modern" HTML and CSS.
 This is how a page would probably be laid out without using sprites and without using Compass.
 The hover-state is controlled via CSS (where some people might argue it does not belong).

+Note that because we're not preloading the images, they are loaded when the rollover happens.
+This will cause the images to "pop" into view after a delay.
+This won't be too bad on `localhost`, but on a slow or distant connect, the effect is brutal.

 #### Try this:

 At this stage, we're ready to try installing Compass.